 Participants are selected from among students who are in good academic standing.
-Selection for 2012–13 will take place during winter quarter 2012.
-Selection for 2013–14 will take place during winter quarter 2013.
+Successful applicants will be expected to confirm their participation at the beginning of spring quarter.
 Each department of study determines the applicability of UNH and UNM courses toward requirements for the major.
 Letter grades earned while at UNH and UNM will not be calculated into the UCSC GPA or the UC GPA.
-Further information is available from the exchange program coordinator in the Office of the Registrar, (831) 459-4412.
-Web: registrar.ucsc.edu/enrollment/special-programs/domestic-exchange.html.
+Further information is available from the exchange program coordinator in the Office of the Registrar, by phone at (831) 459-4412, and at the website.

 This program permits a student who is currently enrolled in a California community college or a California State University campus and who meets certain eligibility criteria to enroll in one undergraduate course at UCSC each term, on a space-available basis.
 A student is qualified to participate in this program if he or she meets the following requirements: